 and your family or friends will be able to better facilitate your

-If you are a smoker, consider taking part in Southwest's smoking
+If you are a smoker, consider taking part in St. John's smoking

 cessation program.
 This will reduce the chance of developing a lung